lakka-switch/documentation/archives.md

 # Deprecated versions

-You can old and deprecated versions of Lakka for the Switch [here](https://ctcaer.com/lakka/deprecated/).
+You can old and deprecated versions of Lakka for the Switch here.
 They use the mainline kernel and have no sexy feature.

+<iframe src="https://ctcaer.com/lakka/deprecated/" frameBorder="0" style="width: 100%;"></iframe>